BlackShadeOSS/LocalMultiplayerControllerSelectionScript/README.md

 # LocalMultiplayerControllerSelectionScript

 ## About the script
-LMCSS is a script that dynamicly updates a list od toggles so user can select a input device.
+LMCSS is a script that dynamicly updates a list of toggles so user can select a input device.
 It also makes sure that only one player at the time uses a specific device.
 I tried to write this thing as best as I could but C# is not a language that I am used to. **This was made in Unity 2022.3.13f**

 This repo contains a example scene that uses this script.
 So it should be a good starting point.